tammy-si/sketchdailywebsite/README.md

 # sketchdailywebsite
-A  website for for daily drawing references
+A  website for for daily drawing references.

+You can visit the website at https://sketchdailywebapp.herokuapp.com/